Othello Sex Quotes

 Or else the devil will make a grandsire of you.

 have your daughter covered with a Barbary horse,

 you'll have your nephews neigh to you, (1.1.97-100; 124-126)

 In order to manipulate Brabantio's fears of miscegenation, Iago uses animal metaphors to suggest that Desdemona is being defiled by Othello.
 Check out "Race" for more on this.

-Iago describes marriage as a violent takeover of an enemy's prize ship.
+Iago describes marriage as the violent takeover of an enemy's prize ship.
 This brings us back to the theory that love is a war in Othello, and Iago is trying to play maestro – or more likely, general.

 At this point in the play, Othello talks about sex in positive terms – as a fruit to enjoy, something that "profits" both man and woman.
-(On the other hand, we could say that Othello's tendency to use financial metaphors – "purchase" and "profit" – make us a little uncomfortable.
+On the other hand, we could say that Othello's tendency to use financial metaphors – "purchase" and "profit" – make us a little uncomfortable.
 If marriage is something akin to a "purchase," that leaves the door wide open for viewing one's spouse as a possession.

 So, we're not sure if Othello and Desdemona ever get a chance to do the deed.
 Why does this matter?
 Well, some critics argue that the couple never has sex.
 Other critics argue that they do hook up, which may leave Othello feeling as though he has "contaminated" his wife's sexual and racial purity.
-After Othello sleeps with his wife, she suddenly becomes a "whore" in Othello's mind.
+After Othello sleeps with his wife, she suddenly becomes a "whore" in his mind.
 This, according to some, explains why Othello is quick to believe that Desdemona's got something going on the side with Cassio.